alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 [Sherlock Holmes](https://www.pastemagazine.com/science/memory/a-look-inside-a-memory-champions-mind-palace/)
 and
 [Hannibal Lecter](https://blogs.scientificamerican.com/illusion-chasers/hannibal-lecter/).
-Plus, it is the best for counting cards and getting banned at casinos! 😎
+Plus, it is a good way to count cards and get banned at casinos! 😎

 Does it also work for most of us normal people?
 Well, you probably use a variation of the same technique when visiting the supermarket: